icopy-site/awesome/docs/awesome/awesome-neuroscience.md

-To the extent possible under law, [Akash Tandon](https://github.com/analyticalmonk) has waived all copyright and related or neighboring rights to this work.ub.com/analyticalmonk) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Akash Tandon](https://github.com/analyticalmonk) has waived all copyright and related or neighboring rights to this work.ub.com/analyticalmonk) has waived all copyright and related or neighboring rights to this work.ub.com/analyticalmonk) has waived all copyright and related or neighboring rights to this work.